Chapter 7 – Faculty Grievances

 All grievance panel decisions are recommendations to the President of the University.
 After allowing the parties two weeks to append additional statements, as described above, the chair of the Committee on Faculty Tenure and Privileges Appeals shall forward the panel’s decision and the appended statements, if any, to the Provost, the President of the University, and both parties.
 The President shall receive any evidence presented and the stenographic or tape record of the proceedings.

-The President will consider the record and make a decision as promptly as possible, generally within 30 calendar days of the President receiving the grievance panel’s recommendation.
+The President will consider the record and make a decision as promptly as possible, generally within 30 calendar days of the President receiving the grievance panel’s recommendation and the record of the hearing.
 The President shall retain ultimate decision‑making authority as to all grievances and the discretion to accept or reject grievance panel recommendations, except those where there is mutually agreed upon binding arbitration, as discussed above.

 If the President intends to not follow the panel’s recommendation, the President shall notify the panel of this in person or in writing and shall state the reasons for intending to not follow this recommendation.
 The President shall provide an opportunity for response by the grievance panel before reaching the final decision.
 If the President finally decides not to accept the recommendations of the grievance panel, he or she shall state in writing, as part of his or her final decision, his or her reasons for rejecting them and for rendering a different decision.